leahphw/safe-bubbles-technica23/README.md

 - Request Assistance: Individuals in need can create requests for specific types of assistance.
 For instance, someone can request water, a place to stay, or transportation to a nearby shelter.

 - View Map: A map displays user profiles, requests, and available resources.
 Users can see who needs help and who can provide it within their vicinity.

+- AI Assitant: A chatbox connected to AI for user assistance

+## To be implemented:

 - Real-time Notifications: Users receive real-time push notifications when someone nearby needs assistance or offers help.